jaybooth4/Algorithms/README.md

-All projects from EECE 2560 Fundamentals of Computer Engineering Algorithms
+Selected projects from EECE 2560 Fundamentals of Computer Engineering Algorithms